Entertaining Your Entire Office (Yes, Even Accounting)

 Evaluate your plan with a single question.

-Once you have your plan in place, ask yourself: “Is this a party I would be excited about, regardless of if it was a office party or not?”
-If your answer is yes, well done event planning ninja.
+Once you have your plan in place, ask yourself: “Is this a party I would be excited about, regardless of if it was an office party or not?”
+If your answer is yes, well-done event planning ninja.